Hobby vs Business Losses for Tax Purposes

 An audit to defend your business losses can be time-consuming and expensive.
 If you lose, the IRS will disallow your business loss.
 Your business expenses will be limited to the extent of your business income, which means zero profit.
 You'll have to repay some of your income tax, plus penalties and interest.
 And you'll have to spend time fighting the IRS and paying an accountant instead of focusing on making money.

-First and foremost, you must carry on your freelance work in a very businesslike manner.
-This means keeping good records and keeping a business diary that shows meetings with clients, deadlines, and projects.
-You should have business cards and a website that promotes your business, and keep a log of freelance gigs you apply for even you don't land them.
+You should have business cards and a website that promotes your business and keep a log of freelance gigs you apply for even you don't land them.
 It will be harder for the IRS to prove that you're just a hobbyist if you arrive at your audit armed with a daily planner showing all this information.

 Regular corporations are sometimes called "C corps" to distinguish them from Subchapter S Corporations or "S corps."
 C corporations have their own tax identification numbers and they file their own tax returns.
 If a corporation has a loss, that loss carries forward to offset the next year's profits.
 Corporations can have several years of losses and the accumulated losses can all carry forward to offset future profits.